MajeedMih/Enterprise-wide-NTLM-Deprecation-and-Security-Hardening/README.md

 Potential high-risk authentication patterns

-5.2 Pilot Deployment
+2 Pilot Deployment

 A pilot group was established to validate the impact of NTLM restriction policies.
 Users were selected from multiple departments to ensure representative coverage of business workflows and application usage.

-During the pilot phase:
+During the pilot phase -

 NTLM restriction policies were applied via Group Policy